astuder/SwarmTile/README.md

 We weren't able to verify receiving of messages in the real world.
 Please let us know if you successfully used `readMessage()`.

-## Firmware version v1.1.0 is unverified

-We weren't able to verify this library against a Tile with firmware v1.1.0.
-Please let us know if you successfully used this library with that firmware version.

 ## Wakeup immediately after Sleep

 The Tile takes a few seconds to enter sleep mode.
 Calling `wake()` to soon after `sleep()` may result in confusing error messages.